ryogrid/articles/skiplist_en.md

 ```

 - [1] Structure for storing transit node information passed in the search process
-  - In the sequential version, only the page ID is stored in int32, but in the parallel access version, the update counter must also be stored
+  - In the sequential version, only the page ID is stored in int32, but in the concurrent access version, the update counter must also be stored
 - [2] A loop that linearly searches for nodes to be transferred at level ii.
   - What is done is basically the same as the sequential version
   - However, the difference is that it proceeds while acquiring and releasing locks to support concurrent access
     - If there is no node with a lock, there is a possibility that the search process will not be executed correctly if a node is updated by another thread, so the search always proceeds with one node holding a lock
-    - However, if the search proceeds while acquiring a new lock without releasing the held lock, other threads' access to the node holding the lock will be interfered with (≒lock contention), and the throughput of multiple threads in parallel access will be reduced, so only the minimum necessary lock is held.
+    - However, if the search proceeds while acquiring a new lock without releasing the held lock, other threads' access to the node holding the lock will be interfered with (≒lock contention), and the throughput of multiple threads in concurrent access will be reduced, so only the minimum necessary lock is held.
 Therefore, only the minimum necessary amount of locks are retained and proceed
       - In order to keep locks to the minimum necessary, a new node's lock is acquired while the original lock is retained, and the original lock is released
       - The exception is when a node with a newly acquired lock is found to be unnecessary for the continuation of the search process (the case referred to as "too much" in the sequential version), in which case the newly acquired lock is released and the search process continues
     - In the case of an update operation, the node proceeds while acquiring the W lock, and in the case of a reference operation, the node proceeds while acquiring the R lock
-      - Since it is basically impossible to replace the R lock with a W lock, update operations that require a W lock for the final update target will proceed by acquiring the W lock, which is an exclusive lock
+      - Since it is basically impossible to replace the R-lock with a W-lock, update operations that require a W-lock for the final update target will proceed by acquiring the W-lock, which is an exclusive lock
-      - (With some ingenuity, it is possible to proceed with the R lock at least up to level 1, but this is complicated by the fact that the search process must be retried from the beginning in the event of a failure to switch locks)
+      - (With some ingenuity, it is possible to proceed with the R-lock at least up to level 1, but this is complicated by the fact that the search process must be retried from the beginning in the event of a failure to switch locks)
     - (Since this is required in [3] and [4], when moving forward, store the page ID of the pred in predOfpredId and the value of the update counter of the pred in predOfpredCounter)
       - The update counter is a counter managed by the page to determine whether the node has been updated or not.
-      - The update counter is incremented when an update operation is performed on a node.
+      - The update counter is incremented when an update operation is performed on a node
 - [3] Consideration when node deletion is found to occur
   - This is basically the same as the sequential version
   - However, since simply moving the current location backward would violate the order in which locks are acquired, additional considerations are needed to avoid this